-A Nine-Out attempt requires a different kind of skill where the player is trying to get a close to the maximum score that can be shown, without causing the score to roll over back to zero.
+A Nine-Out attempt on a physical pinball game requires a different kind of skill where the player is trying to get a close to the maximum score that can be shown, without causing the score to roll over back to zero.

 Sometimes, a player will attempt to get just enough bonus count while carefully scoring certain, small value shots.
 They hope that the bonus will take their score to all nines when they drain, or that they can tilt the game just as the score reaches all nines.

 Other times, a player will forgo the bonus entirely, seeking to tilt the game just as their score is as close as they can get to showing all nines.